mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 All morning, I felt a sinking weight in the pit of my stomach as I dreaded the next round of review.
 I came back from lunch to see that Mallory was away from her desk, but had sent me a new round of changes.
 I guess she didn't want to be around to see me read her responses either.

 I felt my heart begin pounding in my chest as I grew more infuriated by each of her responses.
-I immediately started drafting rebuttals, angrily pointing out that she had neither made the changes I suggested nor provided an explanation of why I should approve the changelist without those changes.
-I didn't want to send them until she was out of the office, so I spent the afternoon trying to get other work done.
-But I ended up just re-editing my replies and ruminating.
+I immediately started pounding my keyboard with rebuttals, pointing out that she had neither made the changes I suggested nor provided justification for me to approve.
+I once again held off sending my replies until she was gone.
+I tried to get other work done, but for the rest of the day, I kept re-editing my replies and ruminating.

 Then we'd do the exact same thing the next day.
 The code barely changed.
 This went on for three weeks.